Flyewzz/golang-itv/README.md

 *	DELETE /tasks/{id}       (id:integer)       => a server removes the task you want (with #id)

 !This repository uses Continuous Integration system!

+You can test this system.
+A site is available [there](https://itv.fezzo.ru) (The main page will not answer, use other API options)

+https://itv.fezzo.ru/tasks (to obtain all the tasks on the server)